 Museum of the Origins of Man

-PLACES OF CULT IN CAVES WITH PAINTINGS IN THE UPPER PALEOLITHIC
+PLACES OF WORSHIP IN CAVE WITH PAINTINGS IN THE UPPER PALEOLITHIC

-Fig. 31,1) Planimetry of caves with paintings of upper Paleolithic.
+Fig. 31.1) Plans of caves with paintings in the Upper Paleolithic.